zsoltbalogh/furik/wordpress/furik-plugin/furik/README.md

 Prepares a donation form with the provided `amount` value as default donation amount.

 ### [furik_payment_info]
-Provides information about the payment (date, referece ids), it's used on return pages.
+Provides information about the payment (date, referece ids), it's used on return page.